andreiw/RaspberryPiPkg/readme.md

 headless, yet be able to attach a display to it later for debugging.

-To accomodate these issues, the following extra lines are recommended for your `config.txt`:
+To accommodate these issues, the following extra lines are recommended for your `config.txt`:
 - `hdmi_force_hotplug=1` to allow plugging in video after system is booted.
-- `hdmi_group=1` and `hdmi_mode=4` to force a specific mode, both to accomodate late-plugged screens or buggy/slow screens.
+- `hdmi_group=1` and `hdmi_mode=4` to force a specific mode, both to accommodate late-plugged screens or buggy/slow screens.
 See [official documentation](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md) to make sense of these parameters (example above sets up 720p 60Hz).

 While the VC firmware is reponsible for setting the physical resolution, the virtual resolution the GPU framebuffer uses may be different and it